 How can you get involved?

-• VOLUNTEER in the classroom as the lead presenter and/or project assistant.
+• VOLUNTEER in the classroom as the lead presenter and/or activity helper.
 No special art knowledge is required!

 • BE a classroom coordinator – create monthly sign-ups, be the scheduling point person with the teacher, and communicate with the volunteers.

-• PARTICIPATE in one or all five sessions!
+• PARTICIPATE in one or all four sessions!
 The kids love it and you will have a chance to spend time with them during the school day in a fun, creative way.

 • ASK your child about the Great Art program and what they learned.